WCP12345/IPShift/README.md

 -----------------------------------------------------------------------------
-I am new to programming with C# so the app might be a bit buggy (I tried my best to get it bug free!), I did have help from AI to create this app.
+I'm new to programming with C# so the app might be a bit buggy (I tried my best to get it bug free!), I did have help from AI to create this app.

 I am open to any suggestions / feedback! :)